Graduate Program Requirements

 All students are expected, prior to entering on their dissertation work, to develop a broad general knowledge of the discipline.
 This knowledge may be acquired through a combination of course work taken at Yale or elsewhere, regular participation in the Program colloquia and workshops, and preparation for the qualifying oral examination.
 Students will normally spend the summer following their second year preparing for the oral Qualifying Examination, which will be taken in the third year, preferably during the first half of it.

-The Qualifying Examination will normally consist of four fields, each of which will be examined by a seperate faculty member:
+The Qualifying Examination will normally consist of four fields, each of which will be examined by a separate faculty member:

 1. & 2.
 Two fields in the history of science and/or history of medicine.